 We promptly process your order upon receipt of your prescription.
 Please allow 2 – 4 weeks for delivery.

 Your delivery is guaranteed.
 Please call us immediately if you have not received your order in the quoted delivery time.
 Medications Canada, however, is not responsible if you have supplied an incorrect mailing address.

 A flat fee shipping and handling charge of $9.95 US will be applied to each shipment.

 Our Customer Care Specialists works seven days a week and are here to help you.
 Please call them during our stated business hours.

-In addition to dispensing from a Canadian dispensing pharmacy, we also dispense your medications from international fulfillment centres that are approved by the regulatory bodies from their respective countries.
-We affiliate with dispensaries in the following jurisdictions that ship product to our customers: Canada, Mauritius, New Zealand, Singapore, Turkey, United Kingdom, India and the United States.
+In addition to dispensing from a Canadian dispensing pharmacy, we also dispense your medications from international fulfillment centers that are approved by the regulatory bodies from their respective countries.
+We affiliate with dispensaries in the following jurisdictions that ship product to our customers: Canada, Mauritius, New Zealand, Singapore, Turkey, United Kingdom, India, and the United States.

 What are generic drugs?

 Generic drugs are “bioequivalent” of a brand-name drug in dosage form, safety, strength, quality, how it is taken, performance and intended use.